The Top Sustainability Reporting Standards in 2023

 Source: GRI (Global Reporting Initiative)

-However, unlike traditional financial accounting, sustainability reporting doesn't (yet) operate with the same transparency and consistency.
-Today there are over 600 different sustainability reporting standards, industry initiatives, frameworks, and guidelines around the world, which can make sustainability reporting a complex, research-heavy, and repetitive process.
-As a result, most companies select the standards they use for reporting - and, to some extent, how they report sustainability performance.
+Unlike traditional financial accounting, sustainability reporting doesn't (yet) operate with the same transparency, consistency, and interoperability.
+Today there are more than 600 different sustainability reporting standards, industry initiatives, frameworks, and guidelines around the world, which can make sustainability reporting a complex, research-heavy, and repetitive process.
+As a result, most companies follow sustainability reporting laws set out by their local government(s) where applicable, and/or voluntarily select the standards they use for reporting - and, to some extent, how they report sustainability performance.

-The push for standardization is finally under way among many governments and standards orgs like CDP, CDSB, GRI, IIRC, SASB, and the IFRS Foundation (more on these below) - which will hopefully move the industry closer to universal standards for sustainability reporting.
+The push for standardization is finally under way among many governments and standards orgs like CDP, GRI, EFRAG, and the IFRS Foundation's ISSB (more on these below) - which will hopefully move the industry closer to universal standards for sustainability reporting.

 Selecting Sustainability Reporting Standards

 For organizations, selecting which sustainability reporting standards and frameworks to use is an important early step on the path to improving your environmental performance.
 Generally, it's better to focus on doing a few things well instead of trying to do everything, so we recommend starting with a few established standards to prioritize.
 Using established, independent sustainabilty standards can help your organization set goals, establish priorities, measure performance and progress, anticipate risks, and managing change.
 Increasingly, many companies, including Amazon, Walmart, Nike, Disney, and Target survey their vendors and suppliers for sustainability information about their business.
-While most of these surveys are voluntary today, we expect legal and corporate policy changes in the future will require them.
+While most of these surveys are voluntary today, sustainability reporting standards are becoming legally mandatory in regions in the European Union.

 Walmart Sustainability Reporting Example